 Messaging spam gets in the way of real messages.
-Wastes our time and clutters our inbox.
-On top of that, scams us out of money for something we may not want or need.
+Wastes your time and clutters your inbox.
+Scams you out of money for something you may not want or need.
 Also, could be an identity theft or other hoax.
-In general, we need to stop it for our own cybersecurity.
+In general, you need to stop it for your own cybersecurity.

 Android has filters you can use.
 Easy report buttons exist as well.
 In addition, you can block numbers yourself.
-Reporting it is an additional step we you take.
-After, blocking the number.
+Reporting it is an additional step you take.
+After blocking the number.